HamzahRushdan/WebTech-and-Security/README.md

 # WebTech-and-Security
-This repository contains excercies and projects relating to Course 1 of the Web Technologies and Security Sepcialization offered by Coursera
+This repository contains exercises and projects relating to Course 1 of the Web Technologies and Security Specialization offered by Coursera.